deflomu/Roundcube-SMTP-per-Identity-Plugin/README.markdown

 Add `identity_smtp` to `$rcmail_config['plugins']` in `config/main.inc.php`.

+A default smtp server has to be set in `config/main.inc.php`.
+Otherwise roundcube will not call any smtp function and the plugin will not work.

 Usage
 =====
 In the indentities settings you can specify an alternative smtp server for every identity to send mails.
 When composing a mail just choose the identity you want to use to send a mail.

 Examples
 --------